kangelamw/ang-lhl-ml-project-unsupervised-learning/README.md

 10. The data was checked for skewness and **log transformation** was applied.

-11. Since we're using distance-based models, which are sensitive to values of different scales...
+11. Since we're using distance-based models which are sensitive to values of different scales...
 I used `StandardScaler` to standardize the data.

 <br>